• Skip to primary navigation

 10. Use a dog walker or doggie daycare

-If your dog must be left alone for eight or more hours per day, consider using a dog walking service or enrolling them in a doggie daycare at least twice a week.
+If your dog must be left alone for eight or more hours daily, consider using a dog walking service or enrolling them in a doggie daycare at least twice a week.

 Not only will your dog appreciate the social interaction with humans and dog playmates, but it will also break the monotony of their day and give them something to look forward to.